kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NetworkLogging-Article.md

-# Network Logging and Debugging
+# Network Logging & Debugging

 Learn how to enable and configure network logging and debugging.